personalrobotics/ada_feeding/README.md

 ## Running the Software

 We use the convenience script `start.py` to launch the software.
-This script has several command-line arguements, which can be seen by passing the `-h` flag when running the script.
+This script has several command-line arguments, which can be seen by passing the `-h` flag when running the script.

 ### **Recommended** Option A: Run the Web App with the Real Robot

 This option starts the web app and the real robot code, and can be used to test the entire system.
 This will by default start the web app on port `80`, and requires `sudo` access.
+The robot's HDMI connection must be plugged into your computer, and your computer should be connected to the robot's router with an ethernet cable.

+**NOTE**: If not running on the production machine i.e., `lovelace`, it's recommended that you append the command line flag `--dev` to the start script.
+This will launch RVIZ, will not require the e-stop button to be plugged in, and will not require sudo access to launch the web app.

 ```
 cd ~/colcon_ws
 python3 src/ada_feeding/start.py
 ```

-In a browser, access `127.0.0.1` (if on the same device serving the web app), or the IP address of the device hosting the web app (if on a different device connected to the same network).
+In a browser, access `127.0.0.1` (if on the same device serving the web app), or the IP address of the device hosting the web app (if on a different device connected to the same network, e.g. a cell phone connected to the LOVELACE_5g network).
 You should now be able to run the system!
 Note that upon startup, the watchdog is in a failing state until the e-stop is clicked exactly once, allowing the system to verify that it is connected and working.

 To close, run `python3 src/ada_feeding/start.py -c`